-The major general exemptions are for principal places of residence (including for two homes if owned in transitional circumstances) and land used in primary production (mining as well as agriculture).
+The major general exemptions are for principal places of residence (including for two homes if owned in transitional circumstances) and land used for mining and primary production.

 Exemptions are also available for caravan parks and for land owned by religious bodies, charitable or not-for-profit organisations, retirement villages, public hospitals, universities and other educational institutions, provided that the land is used for their own purposes (as opposed to being leased out to business tenants).